 The SAAD NPMO-PRCG is writing press releases, which are usually a distribution of interventions, the status of project implementation, social preparation activities, achievements, events, products, and partnerships.

 Table 1 shows that the SAAD Program produced a total of 52 articles and 48 PR photographs (published photos of an event with details and explanation called caption) in 2017.
 In 2018, SAAD published 157 articles and 9 PR photographs, which both circulated online.
 Meanwhile, a total of 79 articles were produced in 2019.
 The year 2020 has the most production with 217 articles, which is over the targeted number of releases as stated in the logical framework of the program.

 Table 1.
 SAAD Program’s Number of Press Releases and Other Related Articles

 SAADvocacy is the official monthly newsletter of the program, highlighting its major news and activities, feature and editorial stories, announcements, upcoming events, and many more.

 In 2020, the newsletter was revived.
-The output is on track with six publications published (once a month) with ISSN 2718-9791.
+The output was met with 16 publications published (once a month) with ISSN 2718-9791.
 All issues of the publication can be accessed at www.saad.da.gov.ph/saadvocacy/.

 3. SAADventures (Magazine)